volodya-lombrozo/newsman/docs/do-you-trust-me.md

 ## Let's improve it?

 Even though we've implemented all these parts,
-I still had to do a lot of the work—structuring, formatting, and making sure each generated sentence actually made sense.
+I still had to handle much of the work, including structuring, formatting, and making sure each generated sentence actually made sense.
-I'm not sure if we can fix the report verification issue somehow.
+I'm not sure if we can fix the problem related to meaning verification.
-It's just easier to do it manually.
-At least for now.
+It's just easier to do it manually, at least for now.
 So, we're left with some structural and formatting problems.
-Since we made three separate requests, the responses came back in different formats, as you might guess.
+To illustrate, just take a look at the report we generated.

 ```txt
 Last week achievements: